Robert Nozick’s Political Philosophy

 However, Nozick focuses on two factors that severely complicate the task of identifying due compensation for boundary crossings.
 The first is fear (65–71).
 Here is one way that fear complicates the identification of due compensation.
 Suppose we treat the right that each individual has not to have her forearm broken as a claim protected by a liability rule.
 And suppose further that we know what the due compensation is for having one’s forearm broken.
 On this basis we decide to allow unconsented to forearm breaking as long as the forearm breaker duly compensates the subject of his ministrations.
 The effect of this will be to make many people fearful of having their arms broken who will never receive compensation for that fear because their arms will not in fact be broken.[21]
 Or if people are to be compensated simply for their fear, individuals whose conduct induces fear may be required to make compensation payments even though they never in fact break forearms.
 These sorts of problems are mitigated if the right not to have one’s forearm broken is treated as a claim protected by a property right.

 The second factor that complicates recourse to due compensation for unconsented to boundary crossings is the fact that the best procedure for identifying the due compensation for a crossing is to require antecedent negotiation with and consent by the party who will be subject to the crossing (63–65).
-The best way to identify the due compensation for A for having her forearm broken by B is to see what payment A will accept to allow B to break her arm.
-However, this requires the prohibition of the boundary crossing under discussion unless the subject of the action agrees to it.
-When antecedent negotiation between subject A and actor B is feasible, the best route to due compensation for A (which is required under the liability rule construal of A’s right) consists in treating A’s right against B’s proposed action as a claim that is protected by a property rule.
-Especially since antecedent negotiation between subjects and actors is usually feasible, even rights that are in themselves only protected by liability rules are usually to be treated as boundaries that may not without consent be crossed.
+The best way to identify the due compensation for B for having her forearm broken by A is to see what payment B will accept to allow A to break her arm.
+However, this requires the prohibition of the boundary crossing under discussion unless the subject of the action agrees to (what would otherwise be) this boundary crossing.
+When antecedent negotiation between subject B and actor A is feasible, the best route to due compensation for B (which is required under the liability rule construal of B’s right) consists in treating B’s right against A’s proposed action as a claim that is protected by a property rule.
+Especially since antecedent negotiation between subjects and actors is usually feasible, even rights that are in themselves only protected by liability rules are usually to be treated as boundaries that may not be crossed without antecedent consent.

 We can now return to Nozick’s core argument against the anarchist’s challenge.
 Nozick calls for a three-fold distinction among agencies and individuals who operate outside of the dominant protective association.
-At one end of the spectrum are outlaw agencies or rogue individuals who either aim to perform actions that cross boundaries or pose substantial risks of crossing boundaries through their recklessness or negligence.
-The actions of such agencies or individuals may simply be suppressed to protect the rights that they threaten.[21]
-At the other end of the spectrum are agencies or individuals who are known to the dominant association to pursue rights protection in ways that are not markedly more likely to violate the rights of the association’s clients than the procedures of the association is likely to violate rights.
+At one end of the spectrum are outlaw agencies or rogue individuals who either aim to perform actions that cross boundaries or pose very substantial risks of crossing boundaries through their recklessness or negligence.
+The actions of such agencies or individuals may simply be suppressed to protect the rights that they threaten.[22]
+At the other end of the spectrum are agencies or individuals who are known to the dominant association to pursue rights protection in ways that are not markedly more likely to violate the rights of the association’s clients than the procedures of the association are likely to violate rights.
 Given its own procedures, the association cannot honestly proclaim that its clients have rights against the activities of these well-behaved agencies and individuals.
-(But the association may know that they are well-behaved precisely through its monitoring of those agencies and individuals.)
-In the middle of the spectrum are agencies and individuals whose procedures are not so risky as to justify straight-forward prohibition but are risky enough so that those whose rights are threatened seem to have some rights-based justification for suppressing those procedures.
+(But the association may know that they are well-behaved only because it monitors and supervising their activities) In the middle of the spectrum are agencies and individuals whose procedures are not so risky as to justify straight-forward prohibition but are risky enough so that it seems that those whose rights are threatened should not have to tolerate those risks.

 According to Nozick, there would be no good answer to the question of how the dominant association should act toward agents in the middle of the spectrum if the association had to choose between straight-forward suppression and securing the voluntary consent of those agents to cease or modify their procedures.
 But, fortunately, an intermediate mode of action is available to the dominant association, viz., crossing the boundaries that protect those unacceptably risky procedures while duly compensating the subjects of those crossings.